Table of Contents

 What Do You Mean By Non-Billable Hours For Employees?

-Real-Life Examples Of When Non-Billable Hours Are Used For Employees?
+Real-Life Examples Of Non-Billable Hours

 Pros & Cons of Non-Billable Hours